 Parts of the day are dedicated to reaching some high spots with spectacular views of the area and its birds.
 There’s a break for lunch, either at Witham’s own Spring Creek Cookhouse and Bar-B-Q Emporium in Monson, or at a restaurant in Greenville, usually along the lake.

-The tour is an excellent way to start a snowmobiling vacation.
-“If people are coming up for a few days, spending a day with me will save them time on the other days, and make their ride more enjoyable,” Witham says.
+is an excellent way to start a snowmobiling vacation.
+“If people are coming up for a few days, spending a day with me (now Trevor Davis ) will save them time on the other days, and make their ride more enjoyable,” Witham says.
 “I’ll tell them how to spot wildlife activity, and also how to get to the gas station, where to go have lunch.
 I’ll put them on the right trail.”

 Everything YOU need to know to visit The Cozy Moose.

 Who should go: Outdoor enthusiasts of almost any age.
 Owners Heather and Ron Davis take the time to learn about what riders want, hope to do and see, and are capable of.
 And the guides tailor the length and level of challenge to the day’s group.
-(Note: The maine snowmobile tours are available for 18 yrs of age and older for drivers – passengers ages vary from 8 years old and up)
+(Note: The Maine snowmobile tours are available for 18 yrs of age and older for drivers – passengers ages vary from 8 years old and up)

-When to go: (Update 2016 – Snowmobile Nature Tours – now offered daily ) While the schedule may be extended, the wildlife tour is offered Mondays through Wednesdays, beginning at 8:30 a.m.
+When to go: (Update 2016 – Snowmobile Nature Tours – now offered daily ) While the schedule may be extended, the wildlife snowmobile tour is offered Mondays through Wednesdays, beginning at 8:30 a.m.
 It depends on the winter, but the season is most predictable from January 10 to March 1.
 It can start as early as Christmas and run until early April.
 Snowfall reports and trail conditions are available at www.mooseheadcabins.com.

-Costs: Statewide, snowmobile rentals are not cheap, generally running $150 to $225 per day. ( Update – $250 – $350 per day) A big reason for rising rates is the cost of liability insurance, which has doubled in just one season for many outfitters.
+Costs: Statewide, snowmobile rentals are not cheap, generally running $150 to $225 per day. ( Update 2016 – $250 – $375 per day) A big reason for rising rates is the cost of liability insurance, which has doubled in just one season for many outfitters.
 The wildlife tour is part of a lodging package at the Cozy Moose, which offers lakeside cabins and suites.
 It’s $915 for two people, with two nights of lodging, two snowmobiles, apparel, and a guide for one day.
 For non-guests, the rate of $1,025 covers four people, four snowmobiles and a one-day guided tour; or two people for two days of touring.
 (Snowmobile rentals available in town) Call for current pricing – Lodging and Snowmobile Tour packages are booking now for 2016-2017 Snowmobile Season.)

 How to get there: From I-95, take Exit 39 (Newport, Dexter), and follow Rte.
 7 north about 16 miles to Dexter.
 In Dexter, take a left on Rte.
 23, heading toward Guilford, and go about 15 miles to the junction of Rte.
 15. Take a right, and follow Rte.
 15 all the way to Greenville, about 27 miles.
 Just before you come into town, you’ll pass a rest area on the right, and the Cozy Moose office will be about an eighth of a mile farther, on the left.
 Check in there, and the Davises will get you the rest of the way to the cabins (about six miles) or the trailhead.
 From the west, take U.S. 2 east to Skowhegan, then Rte.
 150 north to Guilford, and then Rte 15 as above.